Macil/add-accessors/README.md

 to `undefined`, and calls destroy methods on the values of the member variables that were set to have it called.

+If the object already had a "destroy" method before addAccessors was called on it, then the new "destroy" method will call it at the end, so addAccessors will work correctly with inheritance.

 ## Miscellaneous

 Additional checks are done at run-time to make sure that addAccessors is used